audioxide/data/data/posts/20200805-reviews-neil-young-after-the-gold-rush.md

   - "#e7c559"
   - "#e0c377"
 pullquote: Vintage Neil Young
-summary: "After the Gold Rush remains one of the definitive albums released by, quite possibly, the greatest singer-songwriter we've ever seen.
+summary: "One of the definitive albums released by, quite possibly, the greatest singer-songwriter we've ever seen.
 To those looking to probe Young's daunting discography: start here."
 week: 242
 blurb: Along with a supremely confident and symbiotic backing band, Neil Young imbues each track with this and easygoing courageousness.
 A true classic.
 artistMBID: 75167b8b-44e4-407b-9d35-effe87b223cf